NilssonOpel/SIMuR/README.md

 which will call
 > python "your root"\script\vcget.py git https://github.com/NilssonOpel/gitcat_test2.git success2.c 0e16bc26f432

-You would now see the content of sucess2.c, and you will have a git repo in folder given by SIMUR_REPO_CACHE (or C:\simur_repo if you did not set it)
+You would now see the content of sucess2.c, and you will have a git repo in the folder given by SIMUR_REPO_CACHE (or C:\simur_repo if you did not set it)

 Or test it for Subversion:
 > vcget.cmd svn https://svn.riouxsvn.com/svncat_test1/trunk main.c 6